potoshk/potos-docs/docs/develop/config.md

-# UBCOS Configuration Guide
+# FISCO BCOS Configuration Guide

-UBCOS configuration encompasses both on-chain and off-chain settings.
+FISCO BCOS configuration encompasses both on-chain and off-chain settings.

 - **On-chain configuration** requires administrators to send transactions to the chain, where all consensus nodes reach an agreement, unifying the network's configuration.
 - **Off-chain configuration** refers to individual node configuration options that can be modified by operators without sending transactions by simply updating the configuration files.